ClubCedille/Plateforme-Cedille/wiki/docs/en/plateforme-cedille/getting-started.md

-# Comment commencer avec Cedille
+# Getting Started with Cedille

-Cette section est destinée à vous aider à démarrer avec la plateforme Cedille.
+This section is intended to help you get started with the Cedille platform.

 # TODO